noir-lang/noir/docs/docs/developers/sandbox/main.md

 The current sandbox does not generate or verify proofs, but provides a working end to end developer flow for writing and interacting with Aztec.nr smart contracts.

-## Aztec CLI and aztec-nargo
+## Command line tools

-The Aztec CLI is a command-line tool allowing you to interact directly with the Aztec network and sandbox.
+Aztec-nargo and aztec-builder are command-line tool allowing you to compile smart contracts.

-It aims to provide all of the functionality required to deploy, and invoke contracts and query system state such as contract data, transactions and emitted logs.

-Use `aztec-nargo` for compiling contracts.
 See the [compiling contracts](../contracts/compiling_contracts/how_to_compile_contract.md) page for more information.